 5 min read

-“Why don’t I get horny?”
+“Why am I never horny?”
 Probably one of the most common questions people ask me.
 As a sex therapist and coach specialised in low sex drive, it’s important to know one thing: the answer is usually not a straight one.

 There are lots of reasons why we lose our desire for sex.
 And most of them are, in fact, completely normal – meaning, they’re common, and there is nothing wrong with you.

-Here are 5 totally normal reasons why you don’t get horny anymore.
+Here are 5 totally normal reasons why you’re not horny anymore.

 Contrary to popular belief, sex isn’t easy for most people.
 Lots of people struggle with getting in the mood, experiencing arousal, and have trouble orgasming.